Keywords or Characters

 Not quite!

 Sure.
-IF people are searching for a local football school for bend it like Becky during the holidays, you’d hope that your website would come up tops.
+IF people are searching for a local soccer school for bend it like Becky during the holidays, you’d hope that your website would come up tops.
 But if that is what you do, let Google take care of this kind of basic search stuff for free.
 There is simply not enough search volume for the fun, interactive, and seasonal events and courses that you want to promote.
 There’s a better way…

 Could it be Social Media Marketing?